 As head of aerospace at Cambridge Consultants, Stewart leads the company's collaboration within the sector.
 Central to Stewart's role is helping companies achieve complex technology breakthroughs that unlock transformative business value.
 This has included a world-first Push-to-Talk satellite service and an innovative beyond visual line-of-sight UAV solution using low power satellite technology.
 With over 20 years' technology experience, Stewart has held a range of senior technology roles and has a wealth of expertise across aerospace, mobile communications and GNSS.

-Paul Morris - Business Development Director, EnSilica
+Paul Morris - VP RF and Communications Business Unit, EnSilica

 Paul has 30 years’ experience working on various wireless and semi-conductor systems most recently promoting semiconductors for Ka-band beamformers for satellite connectivity and growing EnSilica’s business.
 He gained his semiconductor experience from CSR’s early days through to its trade sale to Qualcomm where he was Senior Director, Technology covering a range of mobile, security, wireless audio and automotive products.
 He enjoys growing international technology businesses and has lived and worked in France and China.
 Paul is active in various Cambridge local networks including CW and Cambridge Network and has acted in advisory roles for start-ups.

 Jaime Reed - Vice President, Space Data Platforms and Applications, CGI